Country Profile: South Georgia and South Sandwich Islands

 |---|---|---|

-| Total Area | 3,903 sq km | Includes all islands in the territory. |
+| Area | 3,903 sq km | Total land area |

-| Population | 0 | No permanent inhabitants. |
+| Population | 0 | No permanent inhabitants |

-| Exclusive Fishing Zone | 200 nm | Established in 1993. |
+| Exclusive Fishing Zone | 200 nm | Established in 1993 |

-| Ports | 3 | Very small ports only. |
+| Ports | 3 | Total of very small ports |

 Explore more about this country: